Fernando Sulichin

 Fernando Sulichin is an Argentine film and documentary maker.
 He has produced over 25 films and documentaries.

 Since 2003 Sulichin has worked on a number of documentaries with the director and producer Oliver Stone including ones about living public figures Edward Snowden, Fidel Castro and Hugo Chavez.

 Early life

 Sulichin was born in Buenos Aires, Argentina and moved to the United States in the late 1980s to study architecture at UCLA.
 While studying he became interested in the film industry and never completed his architecture studies.

 Career

 Sulichin was the associate producer of the 1992 film Malcolm X, directed by Spike Lee.
 He is credited with securing permission for the film crew to enter Mecca and for getting Nelson Mandela to perform a cameo role in the film.

 Sulichin is the founder of two production companies, Central Films and New Element Media, which have produced a number of films such as Sundance Prize Winner “Love Liza“ (2003) by Todd Louiso and Mary (2004) by Abel Ferrara, winner at Venice Film Festival.

 In addition to fictional films, Sulichin has produced documentaries and films about high-profile living individuals, partnering with Oliver Stone to make films on Vladimir Putin, Fidel Castro, Hugo Chavez, and Snowden.

 In 2016, it was reported that Sulichin accompanied actors Sean Penn and Kate del Castillo on their secret meeting with El Chapo in his hideout in the mountains of Durango prior to his arrest.
 The now famous meeting was purportedly to discuss the prospect of making a movie about the Sinaloa cartel leader.
 However, the Mexican authorities later insinuated that tracking the group's visit aided them in arresting El Chapo arrest three months later.
 This led to speculation that the group may have been working with the US and Mexican authorities to locate one of the most wanted criminals and notorious drug lords.
 Both Penn and del Castillo have said that they have feared for their lives since the ill-fated meeting.

+In January 2025, it was announced that Sulichin would be producing a new documentary exploring the life of Melania Trump.
+The documentary began filming in 2025 and is due to be released by Amazon later in the year.